GracesGames/SpaceShooter2DKit/docs/documentation.md

 __Base Character__

 BP_BaseCharacter is the parent class of the base enemy and player.
-It implements the changing of Flipbooks function and the health system features.
+It implements the changing of Flipbooks function and the health and health regen systems.
-This health system handles taking damage, changes the maximum health and checking if the character is dead.
+The health system handles taking damage, changes the maximum health and checking if the character is dead.
+The health regen system, regenerates the character's health after not taking damage for a while.

 __Base Enemy__